microtrain/bootcamp/05-HTML/02-GitHubPages.md

 * The view port is declared as _content="width=device-width, initial-scale=1.0_.

 Commit all changes and push all changes to master

+> At this point, rerunning the W3C markup validation service should yield positive results.
+If it does not, look for broken tags.

 ## [HTML Elements](https://www.w3.org/TR/2011/WD-html5-20110525/elements.html)